 Best for Coffee Lovers: Breville The Smart Grinder Pro Coffee Bean Grinder

-And it comes in three different colors—brushed stainless steel, cranberry red, and sesame black—so you can choose the option that best matches your recipient’s kitchen aesthetic.
+And it comes in nine different colors—including brushed stainless steel, cranberry red, and sesame black—so you can choose the option that best matches your recipient’s kitchen aesthetic.

 Best for Meat Lovers: Breville Joule Sous Vide